 Red light cameras at the intersection of Lake Street and Addison Road were installed at the end of January 2009.
 The cameras monitored traffic for eastbound Lake Street and westbound Lake Street.

-Listed below is an analysis assessing the safety impact of the red light cameras at Lake Street at Addison Road for both eastbound and westbound lanes for the 36-month period following the installation of the cameras.
+As a condition of use, both Illinois law and the Illinois Department of Transportation require periodic statistical analyses/evaluations be conducted.
+Listed below is an analysis assessing the safety impact of the red light cameras at Lake Street at Addison Road for both eastbound and westbound lanes following the installation of the cameras.